-- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - o Applicator Certification: This service area certifies individuals wishing to become pesticide applicators.
+- Listing of Products and/or Services - Applicator Certification: This service area certifies individuals wishing to become pesticide applicators.
 The testing process relies extensively on computer-based exams available at all Department of Motor Vehicles customer service centers throughout the Commonwealth.
-Demand for this service is expected to increase as the population arows. - o Registration of Pesticides: This service area registers pesticide products intended for sale in Virginia.
+Demand for this service is expected to increase as the population arrows. - Registration of Pesticides: This service area registers pesticide products intended for sale in Virginia.
 The service area also processes requests for special need registrations through the US Environmental Protection Agency.
-Demand for this service is expected to increase as new products enter the marketplace. - $\circ\,$ Business Licensing: This service area licenses pesticide businesses in order to ensure the proper sale, distribution, and application pesticides.
-Demand for this service is expected to increase as the population grows. - o Applicator training: In conjunction with the Virginia Cooperative Extension and private industry, this service area develops training and recertification courses for pesticide applicators.
-Demand for this service is expected to increase as the economy strengthens. - o Enforcement: This service area conducts application firm, producer establishment, and marketplace inspections; and investigates consumer complaints involving pesticides.
-The demand for this service is expected to increase as urbanization increases. - o Education: This service area coordinates training of pesticide applicators and handlers regarding proper personal protective measures.
+Demand for this service is expected to increase as new products enter the marketplace. - Business Licensing: This service area licenses pesticide businesses in order to ensure the proper sale, distribution, and application pesticides.
+Demand for this service is expected to increase as the population grows. - Applicator training: In conjunction with the Virginia Cooperative Extension and private industry, this service area develops training and recertification courses for pesticide applicators.
+Demand for this service is expected to increase as the economy strengthens. - Enforcement: This service area conducts application firm, producer establishment, and marketplace inspections; and investigates consumer complaints involving pesticides.
+The demand for this service is expected to increase as urbanization increases. - Education: This service area coordinates training of pesticide applicators and handlers regarding proper personal protective measures.
 Demand for this service is expected to increase as the population grows.